Home Majors Mechanical Engineering

-Mechanical Engineering Degree
+Mechanical Engineering

 Students study the design, analysis, and manufacturing of mechanical systems, including thermodynamics, fluid mechanics, robotics, and machine design.
 Graduates typically pursue careers in automotive, aerospace, energy, manufacturing, robotics, and HVAC industries at companies ranging from startups to Fortune 500 firms.
 Mechanical engineering is the most versatile engineering degree, with graduates working in nearly every industry sector.

-What Mechanical Engineering Graduates Do
+What Mechanical Engineering graduates do

 Your career will likely begin in a core mechanical engineering role, where you'll spend your days in CAD software designing everything from EV battery casings to medical implants.
 You'll run simulations to test for stress and heat, then work with manufacturing teams to see if your creation can actually be built.
 As you gain experience, you can climb the ladder to become an engineering manager, where your focus shifts from hands-on design to leading teams, managing budgets, and ensuring projects hit their deadlines.
 While some graduates pursue roles like cost estimation, be aware that this specific path faces headwinds, whereas core engineering and aerospace roles are growing.